Fundamentals of Sound

 Monaural & Interaural Spectral Differences - HRTF / ATF

-For such frequencies, where IID and IPD cues are ambiguous/unreliable in the azimuth, as well as for all frequencies in the case of sound-source elevation changes, which do not produce IIDs or IPDs, the auditory system relies on monaural spectral cues and interaural spectral difference cues.
+For such frequencies, where IID and IPD cues are ambiguous/unreliable in the azimuth, as well as for all frequencies in the case of sound-source elevation changes, where IID=IPD=0, the auditory system relies on monaural spectral cues and interaural spectral difference cues.

 Monaural spectral cues and interaural spectral difference cues are due to the torso, head, and outer ear performing azimuth- and, most importantly, elevation-dependent spectral filtering on signals.
-This filtering 'colors' the spectral composition of the signal arriving in each ear differently, depending on sound-source location, and is commonly referred to as Head Related Transfer Function (HRTF) or, more accurately --to address the contribution of parts of the body other than the head-- Anatomic Transfer Function (ATF)
+This filtering 'colors' the spectral composition of the signal arriving in each ear differently, depending on sound-source location.

 As is the case with most sound source localization cues, spectral cues are not foolproof.
 For example, in the median plane, signals rich in high frequencies tend to be localized higher than signals rich in low frequencies, even when the source elevation remains the same.

-At frequencies low enough (<~200Hz) for their wavelengths to be larger than the dimensions of the structures involved (head, torso, pinnae), interaural spectral differences and the associated HRTFs are not useful at any orientation.
+At frequencies <~200Hz, whose wavelengths are larger than the dimensions of the structures involved (head, torso, pinnae), interaural spectral differences and the associated HRTFs do not provide useful localization cues at any orientation.

-Interaural spectral differences due specifically to structural differences between the pinnae of the two ears contribute to better lateralization (i.e. more accurate virtual location of the sound within the head), especially in the median (i.e. elevation) plane.
-Pinna-related spectral filtering does not help us 'construct' a complete aural 'image' of the outside world.
+Interaural spectral differences due specifically to structural differences between the pinnae of the two ears contribute to better lateralization (i.e. more accurate virtual location of the sound within the head), especially in the elevation plane.
+Pinna-related spectral filtering alone does not help us 'construct' a complete aural 'image' of the outside world.

-Experiments where ATFs obtained from dummy heads/torsos are imposed on the equalization and reproduction of signals indicate that interaural spectral differences contributed by the entire Torso/Head/Pinnae system contain information that better helps us in perceiving and reconstructing the actual source location outside the head.
+Experiments that apply HRTFs (ATFs) obtained from dummy heads/torsos on the equalization and reproduction of signals indicate that interaural spectral differences due to the entire torso/head/pinnae system contain information that helps us perceive and reconstruct the actual source location outside the head.

-Head Related Transfer Function (HRTF) is defined as the ratio of the sound pressure spectrum measured at the eardrum to the sound pressure spectrum that would exist at the center of the head if the head was removed.
+Head Related Transfer Function (HRTF) is defined as the ratio of the sound pressure spectrum measured at the eardrum to the sound pressure spectrum that would exist at the same location if the listener was removed.
 The figure to the right displays HRTFs as a function of sound-source elevation angle.
 From this and other similar datasets it has been inferred that:

 • The 8kHz region seems to correlate with overhead perception (i.e. spectral changes in this region correlate with changes in the perceived location of sound sources above our heads)